Lectures on piecewise distance-preserving maps

 Fix a positive integer $n$, and subdivide $E$ into $n$ equal intervals.
 Denote by $z_0,\dots,z_n$ the endpoints of these intervals.

 Note that the image $h(E)$ is either a line segment or a point.
 In the first case, let $u$ be a unit normal vector to $h(E)$; otherwise, let $u=e$.

 Given $x\in E$, set

 where $k=\sqrt{1-(\ell'/\ell)^2}$.
-If we subdivide $E$ further by adding the midpoints between any two consecutive endpoints, then $w_n$ is distance preserving on each of the resulting subintervals.
-This shows that $w_n$ is piecewise distance preserving.
+If we subdivide $E$ further by adding the midpoints between any two consecutive endpoints, then $w_n$ is distance-preserving on each of the resulting subintervals.
+This shows that $w_n$ is piecewise distance-preserving.
 Moreover

 for any $x\in E$, because $k \le 1$ and $s_n(x) \le \tfrac{\ell}{2\cdot n}$.